colinbazzano/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+SQL (Structured Query Language) is a language, used when dealing with databases and database management.
+Relational Databases are ways to manage data from multiple tables and are done with RDMS (relational database management systems).

 - [ ] Why do tables need a `primary key`?

+The primary key serves as an autoincrementing id for each specific entry to a database table.

 - [ ] What is the name given to a table column that references the primary key on another table.

+That would be the Foreign Key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+It's gone by quite a few different names, but I find `intermediate table` as the best way to describe it.
+It is a table often referring to the two tables that are trying to communicate and passes along the primary key as a foreign key to the intermediate table to give context between the tables.

 ## Minimum Viable Product